EspressoTrip-v2/concept-application/README.md

 # Get the ip of your running minikube
 ~$ minikube ip
 ```
-Add the minikube ip with the domain of the application (concept.dev) into the hosts file,
+Add the minikube ip with the domain of the application into the hosts file,
-the rabbit.info is to access the message bus from your browser.
+the rabbit.acmefast.dev is to access the message bus from your browser.
 ```text
 192.168.49.2 acmefast.dev
 192.168.49.2 rabbit.acmefast.dev